 She laughs.
-Spock, her Spock, at first, seemed like he would lavish this kind of attention on her.
+Spock, her Spock, at first, seemed like he'd lavish this kind of attention on her.
 And then...something changed.
 Or maybe they just petered out.

 Why else is she enjoying this simple, yet highly charged, discussion with Sarek so much more?

 She can't meet his eyes.
-"Can I ask you something?"
+"May I ask you something?"

 "Of course."
-He leads her to a balcony, nods to those they pass but makes it clear they are going out for some air.
+He leads her to a balcony and nods to those they pass but makes it clear they're going out for some air.
 Alone.
 She envies him his command of the event, of the people around him.

 "It's beautiful here."

 "It is."
-He waits, sips at his fruit drink, watching her.
+He waits and sips his fruit drink, watching her.